kaligraffy/basiccryptmypi/README.md

 basic_cryptmypi - A really simple kali pi build script.
 With thanks to unixabg for the original script.

-THIS IS A WORK IN PROGRESS, DON'T DOWNLOAD UNLESS YOU ARE PREPARED TO TROUBLESHOOT
+THIS IS A BETA, DON'T DOWNLOAD UNLESS YOU ARE PREPARED TO TROUBLESHOOT

+PURPOSE

+Creates a configurable kali sd card or disk image for the raspberry pi with strong encryption as default.

+See file env.sh-example-template for a full list of options

+Testing is 'ad hoc' and only for the RPI4.
+Other kernels might work if set in env.sh

 USAGE